 Consider the following.
-Target an audience in your local area through Geotargeting with an enticing in-store exclusive offer.
+Target an audience in your local area using Geotargeting Ads with an enticing in-store exclusive offer.
 Once they’ve been into your store and spent their money, serve them with additional ads via Geofencing with new offers or a reward or loyalty programme to spend either online or instore.

-By running Geofencing campaigns, your business will have the ability to collect data on your customers that come into your local stores and spend their money.
+By running Geofencing Ad campaigns, your business will have the ability to collect data on your customers that come into your local stores and spend their money.

 From here, build out demographics about the local population, including the offers that got them into your store in the first place.